-MUS-212 1 unit Instrumental Chamber Music LAB 48-54
+Instrumental Chamber Music LAB 48-54

 This course is an instrumental music ensemble that performs selections from the standard classical repertoire, as well as modern compositions.
 Students develop all aspects of instrumental performance including technique, sight-reading, intonation, rhythmic interpretation, ensemble balance, and stylistic interpretation.
 Musical instruments may include members of the brass, woodwind, string, percussion, and keyboard families.
 May be taken 4 times for credit.

 Prerequisite: Demonstrate proficiency on a musical instrument by audition and/or interview.

-- -- Course Related Content Group: Instrumental Ensemble
+- --Course Related Content Group: Instrumental Ensemble

 - -- Transfers to CSU only

 - --C-ID MUS 180

-MUS-214 1 unit Guitar Ensemble LAB 48-54
+Guitar Ensemble LAB 48-54

 This course is a study of classical guitar technique and performance practice within an ensemble.
-Different genres of guitar related music will be explored through concerts, master classes, and workshops designed to promote the awareness of the guitar through group participation.
+Various genres of music will be explored through group work, masterclasses and concerts designed to promote the awareness of the guitar through group participation.
 May be taken 4 times for credit.

-Prerequisite: MUS-125 (with a grade of C or better).
+Prerequisite: MUS-125 (with a grade of C or better) or audition.